d3sca/recon/README.md

 ## those tools should be installed in able for recon.bash to work:

-- nuclei with templates locations you should change
+- nuclei
-- amass with config.ini and api's form passive subdomains scanner ex. securitytrails
+- amass
 - assetfinder
 - subfinder

+## Changes:
+- Change nuclei templates location
+- Change amass's config.ini location and enter passive subdomains enums api ex. securitytrails , you can find it in https://github.com/OWASP/Amass/blob/master/examples/config.ini

 ## what the script will do: